Former Harvard midfielder Ben Smith '10 has completed his second season on head coach Chris Wojcik's '96 staff.

 the Class of 59 'Trophy for leadership and enthusiasm as a senior

-caused turnovers, while helping the squad rank second in the nation
+caused turnovers and helped the squad rank second in the nation in

 addition, Smith was presented with the W. Taylor Cook Award for